arthurflor23/handwritten-text-recognition/README.md

 #### Synthesis

+-   `--generator-steps`: Set the generator training frequency for synthesis workflow.
--   `--synthesis-ratio`: Set the synthetic data ratio for synthesis and recognition workflow.
+-   `--generator-ratio`: Set the synthetic data ratio for synthesis and recognition workflow.

 #### Training